Sambucus: Other

-In popular culture
+In culture

 Folklore related to elder trees is extensive and can vary according to region.
 In some traditions, the elder tree is thought to ward off evil and give protection from witches, while other beliefs say that witches often congregate under the plant, especially when it is full of fruit.
 If an elder tree was cut down, a spirit known as the Elder Mother would be released and take her revenge.
 The tree could only safely be cut while chanting a rhyme to the Elder Mother.
+Romani people believe burning elder wood brings bad luck.

-Made from the branch of an elder tree, the Elder Wand plays a pivotal role in the final book of the Harry Potter series, which was nearly named Harry Potter and the Elder Wand before author J. K. Rowling decided on Harry Potter and the Deathly Hallows.
+A wand made from the branch of an elder tree plays a pivotal role in the final book of the Harry Potter series, which was almost named Harry Potter and the Elder Wand.

-Elton John's 1973 album Don't Shoot Me I'm Only the Piano Player features a song titled "Elderberry Wine".

-In Monty Python and the Holy Grail, John Cleese as the French Taunter tells the knights of Camelot, "Your mother was a hamster, and your father smelt of elderberries."